- Quick tour of all styles

 Chicago Groove Collective

-This enthusiastic and entertaining Chicago wedding band has versatility unmatched by any other band in Chicago.
-The hip, but classic Chicago Groove Collective combines sizzling, soulful vocals with a powerful, driving rhythm section to create the perfect union of modern and timeless sounds.
-Whether they are playing current radio dance hits, laid-back jazz and R&B, or harmonica-infused rock, blues and country tunes, there is no way you can’t dance to the Chicago Groove Collective.
-Bandleader and vocalist Derrick Procell takes this band to a new level, excelling vocally in rock, country and timeless classics.
-Read band member bios. listen to their demo or watch the band in action by clicking on the buttons under the slideshow.
+This enthusiastic and entertaining Chicago wedding band has incomparable versatility and range of repertoire.
+Hip but classic, Chicago Groove Collective combines sizzling, soulful vocals with a powerful, driving rhythm section to create the perfect union of modern and timeless sounds.
+Starting with your cocktail hour, Chicago Groove Collective can set the tone with elegant jazz or more modern indie songs.
+When guests are ready to dance, whether they are playing current radio dance hits, laid-back jazz and R&B, or harmonica-infused rock, blues and country, there is no way they can’t dance to the Chicago Groove Collective.
+Bandleader, vocalist and harmonica virtuoso Derrick Procell takes this band to new musical heights.
+Read band member bios, listen to their demo or watch the band in action by clicking on the buttons under the slideshow.

 Mobile Users: To hear audio samples visit our site on your desktop, laptop or tablet.